aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/import-and-export-worksheet/import-data-from-document/importing-from-arraylist/_index.md

 ---
 title: Importing from ArrayList
 type: docs
 weight: 20
 url: /net/importing-from-arraylist/
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 Developers can import data from an ArrayList to their worksheets by calling the **ImportArrayList** method of the Cells collection.
-ImportArray method takes the following parameters: **ArrayList** , represents the ArrayList object whose contents need to import
+The ImportArrayList method takes the following parameters: **ArrayList**, which represents the ArrayList object whose contents need to be imported.

-- Row Number , represents the row number of the first cell where the data will be imported
+- Row Number, represents the row number of the first cell where the data will be imported.
-- Column Number , represents the column number of the first cell where the data will be imported
+- Column Number, represents the column number of the first cell where the data will be imported.
-- Is Vertical , a boolean value that specifies to import data vertically or horizontally
+- Is Vertical, a boolean value that specifies whether to import data vertically or horizontally.

 {{< highlight csharp >}}

  //Instantiating a Workbook object

 Workbook workbook = new Workbook();

 //Adding a new worksheet to the Workbook object

 int i = workbook.Worksheets.Add();

 //Obtaining the reference of the newly added worksheet by passing its sheet index

 Worksheet worksheet = workbook.Worksheets[i];

 //Instantiating an ArrayList object

 ArrayList list = new ArrayList();

-//Add few names to the list as string values
+//Add a few names to the list as string values

 list.Add("laurence chen");

 list.Add("roman korchagin");

 list.Add("kyle huang");

 list.Add("tommy wang");

 //Importing the contents of ArrayList to 1st row and first column vertically

 worksheet.Cells.ImportArrayList(list, 0, 0, true);

 //Saving the Excel file

 workbook.Save("DataImport from Array List.xls");

 {{< /highlight >}}
 {{< app/cells/assistant language="csharp" >}}